-- All dogs will (normally) be neutered, vaccinated and gone through a medical check before adoption
+- All dogs will (normally) be neutered, vaccinated and have gone through a medical check before adoption.

-- More options; a shelter will normally only have a few dogs at a time, while through private adoption you can get connected to a lot of dog owners
+- You will have more options.
+A shelter will normally only have a few dogs at a time, but with private adoption, you’ll have almost endless possibilities by connecting with a lot of dog owners.

-- It can sometimes go a lot quicker to find and meet someone privately than going through the processes of a shelter
+- It can sometimes go a lot quicker to find and meet someone privately than going through the processes shelters put in place.

 In the end, both options will see you adopting a dog that needs a new home.
 Therefore, I wouldn’t put one higher than the other.
 But, having gone through a private adoption with our dog, I would not recommend it blindly.

-How to Adopt a Dog in Malta: Malta Shelters
+How to adopt a dog in Malta: Malta shelters and adoption groups

 1. MSPCA (Malta Society for the Protection and Care of Animals)